wli189/NasMon/DESIGN.md

 ## 13. Previews & Players

-### 13.1 Preview Chrome
+### 13.1 Preview Routing and Chrome

-Shared Chrome can include:
+`PreviewRouter` classifies files as `image`, `pdf`, `text`, `video`, `audio`, `quickLook`, or `unsupported`. `PreviewRouteView` routes image, PDF, text, and Quick Look content; video and audio each enter their dedicated full-screen player route.

+`DocumentPreviewContainer` supplies shared content-first chrome for image, PDF, and text previews.
+Quick Look retains its native preview surface with standalone close chrome.

+Shared chrome includes:

-- Back
+- Close
 - Filename
-- Temporary transfer status
-- Share
+- Share when a completed local URL is available
-- Other necessary actions
+- Surface-specific essential actions

 Rules:

-- Chrome visibility changes only affect the chrome frame, not the阅读 position.
+- Image-preview Chrome visibility changes affect only the chrome frame, not the viewing position.
+PDF and text keep their chrome visible while content scrolls beneath it.
 - Sharing is unavailable while content is still transferring.
+- The current implementation communicates loading and transfer progress in the preview surface; filename-adjacent Preview Transfer Status is future work.
-- Distinguish clearly between initial load, progressive content, complete content, and error states.
+- Distinguish clearly between initial load, available content, complete content, and error states.
 - Chrome stays visible in error or empty states.

-### 13.2 PDF & Text
+### 13.2 Document and Image Previews

-- PDFs use continuous vertical scrolling.
-- Text & code follow system light or dark appearance.
-- Text font size responds to dynamic type.
-- Current reading position is preserved on content updates & device rotation.
-- Line numbers are contextual info, not independent repeated accessibility targets.
+- Images can progressively decode as bytes arrive.
+- PDFKit requires a complete local file; PDF previews wait for the completed download, then use continuous vertical scrolling and preserve the reading anchor across viewport changes.
+- Runestone text/code previews wait for a complete local file before opening.
+They follow the system light or dark appearance, respond to Dynamic Type, and treat line numbers as contextual information rather than repeated accessibility targets.
+- Quick Look requires a complete local file.

 ### 13.3 Audio Player

-- Dynamic gradient as the primary background strategy.
-- Use a clear default background when no valid cover color can be extracted.
-- Dark controls on lighter backgrounds; light controls on darker backgrounds.
+- Audio uses an artwork-derived dark gradient when its cover has a usable dominant color.
+- When a usable palette is unavailable, audio falls back to a light-gray background with dark controls.
+- Audio controls remain visible; they do not auto-hide.
-- Material blur only for local Chrome or buttons.
+- Material blur is limited to local chrome or buttons.
-- Progress bar, playback state, and volume controls must have explicit accessibility labels.
+- Progress, playback state, and volume controls have explicit accessibility labels.

 ### 13.4 Video Player

-- Uses a pure-black immersive background.
+- Video uses a pure-black immersive background.
 - Controls auto-hide on inactivity.
 - Playback failures, buffering, and loading states need explicit feedback.
-- When reduced motion is enabled, controls use fade-in/fade-out only.
+- When Reduce Motion is enabled, controls use fade-in/fade-out only.

+Media playback uses the custom streaming path.
+Complete cached media can play from the local cache.

 ---